 But at the end of the day, this sweeping and unquestioning support for the “Jewish state,” even if its proponents loudly reject identity politics, is itself rooted in identity politics.
 Within the unique contours of German politics it enables one to avoid appearing antisemitic, without actually touching on the necessary conditions for Jewish life and full Jewish participation in public life in Europe.
 The anti-German position is only even comprehensible within the discourse of and among Germans.
 When applied to Israelis, it means we are only allowed to be Zionist nationalists – only allowed to be right-wing.

-The message that arises out of this uniquely German position, intentionally or not, is an ur-antisemitic one: we Jews ought to live “down there” [in Israel], and if we have a bad time and come here, well, we should at least keep our mouths shut about it.
+The message that arises out of this uniquely German position, intentionally or not, is an ur-antisemitic one: we Jews ought to live “down there” [i.e. in Israel], and if we have a bad time there and come here, well, we should at least keep our mouths shut about it.

-But I do not accept this.
-I want to take back the place in German society violently taken away from my grandmother and her family (along with most of their lives).
+I do not accept this.
+I want to take back the place in German society violently taken away from my grandmother and her family (along with their lives, in most cases.)
 I want, despite it all, to live my life here in Germany, because I somehow feel well here.
 And I will fight for a future without racism and fascism, a future where people of all backgrounds can live well and participate fully in society – both for us here in Europe, and for all those “down there” in my home country.

 Dear German Leftists